Georgia has worked as a nutrition counselor for a women, infants, and children program in St Louis clinics. She taught FACS for 24 years.

-The problem with this article is that it is based on current food prices, and on the prices in my particular rural area of the United States.
+This article is based on current food prices and on the prices in my particular rural area of the United States.
 Thus it is "time stamped" so to speak.
 I will try to give enough basic principles that it will be applicable to other areas as well.

 It is important to remember that even when the budget is very tight a variety of food types is essential for good health.
 The recommendation is to eat from these food groups: dairy, protein, fruits and vegetables, and grain.